Player and Protagonist Integration

 - An Adventurer Is You: The protagonist is created by the player.
 They will usually not have a predetermined personality, but allow the player to choose how they speak and act through dialogue options and a Karma Meter.

 - Featureless Protagonist: Expanding on the principle of a Heroic Mime, the Featureless Protagonist has no predetermined traits, allowing the player to imagine the character however they want (though the game may impose some limits on how you can act).
-Best suited to text adventures, such as the Zork series, where the lack of graphics makes it easy to avoid showing the player, though the Myst series also stars an AFGNCAAP in first-person view.
+Best suited to text adventures, such as the Zork series, where the lack of graphics makes it easy to avoid showing the player, though the Myst series also stars a Featureless Protagonist in first-person view.
 Gordon Freeman is often seen as somewhere between a Heroic Mime and a Featureless Protagonist, since even though we know a bit about him and he has a predetermined appearance, his persona has so little impact on the game world that he's little more than an excuse for the player to be there.

 - You Are You: The player explicitly is the protagonist.
 At its purest level, this involves the implication that the 'game' is actually some form of communication software, controlling actual events elsewhere in the world in real time- Uplink being a prime example.
 The Non-Entity General will often fall into this, as in Command & Conquer.
 Less extreme examples might include a number of puzzle games where you're given a cursor to influence the game world, but there's no actual character you're interacting with.